openziti/ziti-doc/docusaurus/docs/reference/config-types/host.v1.md

 ## Listen Options

-* `bindUsingEdgeIdentity` - Associate the hosting terminator with the name of the hosting tunneler's identity.
+* `bindUsingEdgeIdentity` - Associate the hosting endpoint with the name of the hosting tunneler's identity.
 Setting this to 'true' is equivalent to setting 'identity=$tunneler_id.name'",
     * Boolean value, defaults to `false`
 * `connectTimeout` - Timeout when making connections to the external server.
 Specified as a